-cation we have had an opportunity to d would like to offer the following mmendations.
-These are based on lease see Appendices), including my knowledge and experience as a Designing Out Crime Officer and as a Police Officer.
+by With reference to the above application we have had an opportunity to examine the details submitted and would like to offer the following comments, observations and recommendations.
+These are based on relevant information to this site (Please see Appendices), including my knowledge and experience as a Designing Out Crime Officer and as a Police Officer.